RasaHQ/rasa/README.md

 #### Type Checking

-If you want to check types on the codebase, install `pytype` using `pip install -r requirements-dev.txt`.
+If you want to check types on the codebase, install `pytype` using `poetry install`.
 To check the types execute
 ```
 make types